Mobile Human Ad Hoc Networks: A Communication Engineering Viewpoint on Interhuman Airborne Pathogen Transmission: Introduction

-On the other hand, researchers from many disciplines work separately in different scales to reveal the mechanisms of airborne pathogen transmission and model the behavior of epidemics.
-In fluid dynamics literature, researchers focus on the propagation of pathogen-laden droplets and their interactions with air \cite{ai2018airborne}.
+On the other hand, researchers from many disciplines work separately at different scales to reveal the mechanisms of airborne pathogen transmission and model the behavior of epidemics.
+In fluid dynamics literature, researchers focus on the propagation of pathogen-laden droplets and their interactions with air \cite{bourouiba2021fluid, mittal2020flow}.
 Biologists deal with the survival of airborne pathogens in macroscale \cite{schaffer1976survival} and their interactions with the human cells in microscale \cite{cohen2016viruses}.
 Furthermore, the medical literature conducts researches in cellular level to discover new drugs which cure the infectious diseases.
-In a larger scale, epidemiology literature focuses on the epidemic data to develop mathematical models for the spread of epidemics in time and space \cite{rock2014dynamics}.
-However, there is a need to merge all of these research efforts in a unified framework.
-Communication engineering approach can provide this framework by combining micro- and macroscale modeling issues.
-In this way, researchers will be able to utilize theoretical tools of communication theory in order to model the complicated nature of airborne pathogen transmission.
+At a larger scale, epidemiology literature focuses on empirical data to develop mathematical models for the spread of epidemics in time and space \cite{brauer2019mathematical, rock2014dynamics}.
+However, these epidemiological models do not consider the information from fluid dynamics, biology and medicine and make estimations by fitting statistical data \cite{martcheva2015introduction}.
+The fluid dynamics of droplets, the geometries and air distribution of indoor environments, the pathogen-human interaction, the medical efficacy of the drugs and locations of mobile humans are essential to be taken into account for accurate models.
+Thus, there is a need to merge all of these research efforts in a unified framework.

+To integrate the research attempts from different disciplines and utilize the analogy between mobile telecommunication networks and human groups, we propose a framework for modeling interhuman airborne pathogen transmission with communication engineering perspective.
+Here, mobile humans forming a group are considered as a mobile human ad hoc network (MoHANET).
+In a MoHANET, the infectious human is the transmitter (TX), the susceptible human is the receiver (RX) and pathogen-laden droplets are information carriers propagating in the communication channel, i.e., air.
+Here, MC employing chemical signals instead of electrical signals emerges as an enabler paradigm for the communication among humans due to its biocompatibility with the human body and multiscale applicability.